Arkheias/Cabbage-Corp/ReadMe_Changelog.txt

 Changed the Cabbage Corp Toolset to not appear unless the playership has Cabbage Corp equipment installed (like I originally advertised it).
 Added Microsaur scanner effects and scripts.
 Added Microsaur condemnation pods and relevant effects.
+Changed low level (Levels 1-2) reactors to notRandom.
+Changed dual reactors to appear less often (Levels 3-5 veryrare, everything else is notRandom).
 Changed auxiliary reactors to now shut themselves off automatically if your ship is really low on fuel.
 Changed auxiliary reactors to now be half as efficient when damaged.
 Changed auxiliary reactor efficiencies (civilian: 85%, military: 90%, alien: 95%).
+Changed unstable reactors to now have custom explosions when they overload.
-Changed dual reactors to appear less often (Levels 3-5 veryrare, everything else is notRandom).
+Changed unstable dual reactors to now explode twice when they overload.
-Changed low level (Levels 1-2) reactors to notRandom.
+Changed unstable reactor to have a higher chance of exploding at lower levels but a much lower chance at higher levels.
+Changed unstable reactors to last slightly longer before exploding, once they start overloading.
 Changed cabbages for balance and updated their descriptions.
 Changed misc. items to match new whitespace standard.
 Changed generic device images to be reorganized into separate file from generic item images.